eyedeekay/checki2cp/README.md

 Here's where things get a little wierder.
 -----------------------------------------

-Have you ever wondered whether it's possible to compile a 200-ish Gigabyte .go file?
+Have you ever wondered whether it's possible to compile a 200-ish Megabyte .go file?
 Because before today, I hadn't.
 Turns out, it's looking... kinda possible.
 But it's a sonafagun to actually accomplish.
 Let me back up, today, I wanted to see if I could bundle I2P-Zero inside of a Go package wholesale.
 To do this, I